ethanonweller/Python/README.md

 `host_info.py` grabs hostname, public/private IP address and uses smtp to send results in an email

 `web_search.py` performs a google search and outputs results to a file

+'tweet_search.py' uses the Twitter API to search for tweets with a keyword and displays a given number of them